 Michael Kors, one of Fast Company’s 50 Most Innovative Companies, creates fashion that earns approval from influencers like Anna Wintour.
-Kors posted revenue gains of 39 percent last year, adding to its $15.5 billion fashion empire.
+Kors posted revenue gains of 39 percent in 2017 and 5 percent in 2018, adding to its $15.5 billion fashion empire.
 Today, Michael Kors has the second-largest market share of any clothing company in the world.
 Twenty years ago, however, Kors was reeling after the company filed for Chapter 11 bankruptcy.

 Kors had launched with a Collection line that aimed for the luxury consumer.
 After restructuring, the company launched its MICHAEL line, priced between $200 and $400, in pursuit of “affordable luxury.”
 The MICHAEL line grew exponentially and generated stable sales throughout the economic recession.
 Like many businesses, Michael Kors stopped stumbling when it found its target audience.